solislemuslab/solislemuslab.github.io/pages/positions-career3.md

 - **What:** 50% Project assistantship, one year of funding with potential for extension based on performance/funding
 - **Where:** [Wisconsin Institute for Discovery](https://wid.wisc.edu) at the University of Wisconsin-Madison at [Solis-Lemus lab](https://solislemuslab.github.io/)
 - **When:** ASAP (negotiable)
 - **Minimum qualifications:** Strong programming skills in julia language and proficient level of version control via git/github.
 Candidates must be graduate students in CS or Statistics.
 Strong senior undergraduate students could be considered as student hourly, so feel free to apply if you qualify the requirements.
-Recently graduated students can be considered in a 'Scientist' position.
+Recently graduated students can be considered in a 'Scientist' position, so feel free to apply if you qualify the requirements.

 ### More details